 Healthy estrogen metabolism begins in the liver.
 It’s vital that you supply your liver cells with the nutrients it needs in order to accomplish the metabolic reactions that are required for maintaining estrogens in the correct, healthy form.
 When estrogen is present in the wrong form, it has been shown to increase the risk of auto-immune disease, breast, and uterine cancers1.

 Many women are educating themselves on the best way to prevent breast cancer.
 We know that the majority of breast cancers are estrogen-based.
 This means the cancer growth is dependent on certain estrogens in the bloodstream.
-These are called ‘hormone-dependant’ cancers.
+These are called ‘hormone-dependent’ cancers.
 Many drugs that cancer specialists, or oncologists, use with breast cancer patients are ones that remove estrogens from the bloodstream.

 Healthy estrogen levels are extremely important for proper cellular communication and hormonal regulatory systems.
 They play a role in proper thyroid signaling 2, as well as healthy body fat distribution.
 For post-menopausal women, levels of estrogen hormone must be tightly regulated, and it’s important to have rapid disposal of used and unnecessary estrogens.